Documents for your files

 PROGRESSIVIST DOCUMENT OF THE WEEK

-Newman: Papal Infallibility was theologically inaccurate
+Newman: Papal Infallibility was Theologically Inaccurate

 An interesting overview of Newman's thinking in the last period of his life is given by Wilfrid Ward in the extensive biography he wrote based on Newman's private correspondence.